gurcuff91/mongotoy/docs/docs/objects.md

 - **one_or_none()**: Retrieves a specific document from the result set.
 It returns a single-parsed document instance or `None` if no result found.

-- **get_by_id(value)**: Retrieves a document by its identifier from the result set.
-It returns a parsed document instance corresponding to the provided identifier.

 These functions contribute to efficient data retrieval and manipulation by leveraging asynchronous or synchronous operations, ensuring responsiveness and scalability in handling database queries.